G-Core/product-documentation/documentation/reseller-support/cdn-section-overview.md

 - The date the CDN resource was created
 - The CDN resource ID, along with custom domains and traffic data
 - The amount of incoming traffic
-A list of paid features activated for the CDN resources
+- A list of paid features activated for the CDN resources
 - The CDN resource status (e.g., “New,” “Trial,” “Trial End,” “Active,” “Paused,” “Activating,” “Deleted”)

 You can apply filters to manage specific entries.
 By default, only CDN resources with an “Active” status are displayed.

-Click the three dots on the right to edit customer settings.
+Click three-dot icon on the right to edit a customer's settings.
 For further details, refer to the dedicated guide: <a href="https://gcore.com/docs/reseller-support/manuals/manage-clients#edit-an-account" target="_blank">Manage сlients</a>.
 Click the arrow to log in to the Customer Portal as a customer.

 <img src="https://assets.gcore.pro/docs/reseller-support/cdn-section-overview/clients-tab-10.png" alt="Clients tab in the CDN section" width="80%">